indeedeng/proctor/docs/using-groups.md

 ## how to record group assignment
 The `AbstractGroups` interface provides a `toString()` method that contains a comma-delimited list of active groups.
-Only tests with non-negative bucket value will be logged; this follows the convention that the `inactive` bucket has a value of `-1` and doesn't contain test behavior.
+Only tests with non-negative bucket value will be logged; this follows the convention that the `inactive` fallback bucket has a value of `-1` and doesn't contain test behavior.
 The string representation for each group is `[test_name][bucket_value]`.

 Consider the following specification: